Darko Miličić: Memphis Grizzlies (2007–2009)

-On July 12, 2007, the first day of free agency, Miličić was signed by the Memphis Grizzlies to a three-year, $21 million contract.
-Miličić hurt his Achilles tendon practicing with the Serbian national team in the 2008 offseason but was available to start at the beginning of the season.
-Miličić began the 2008–09 season starting at power forward but, due to poor play, was moved to the bench.
-Miličić regained his starting job as his play steadily improved in early December 2008.
-Miličić's progress was set back by an injury on December 26, 2008, against the Indiana Pacers when he broke a knuckle on his right hand during the game.
+On 12 July 2007, the first day of free agency, Miličić was signed by the Memphis Grizzlies to a three-year, $21 million contract.
+He hurt his Achilles tendon practicing with the Serbian national team in the 2008 offseason but was available to start at the beginning of the season.
+Miličić began the 2008–09 season starting at power forward, but was moved to the bench due to poor play.
+He regained his starting job as his play steadily improved in early December 2008.
+Miličić's progress was set back by an injury on 26 December 2008, against the Indiana Pacers when he broke a knuckle on his right hand during the game.

 Miličić's time with the Grizzlies was one of the low points of his career; he did not want to play for the team, he suffered an injury, and the team was not performing well.
-His wife would recall that he would punch the walls of his house in anger after coming home from games.
+Miličić's wife would recall that he would punch the walls of his house in anger after coming home from games.
 During a game against the Houston Rockets in early December 2008, he even deliberately ripped his jersey in frustration (the jersey was later autographed by him and sold at an auction).

 New York Knicks (2009–2010)

-On June 25, 2009, Miličić was traded to the New York Knicks for Quentin Richardson and cash considerations.
-On December 17, 2009, Miličić said that he planned to leave the NBA and return to playing basketball in Europe the following season.
-In the eight games Miličić played for the Knicks, he averaged 2 points, 2.3 rebounds, and 0.5 assists.
+On 25 June 2009, Miličić was traded to the New York Knicks for Quentin Richardson and cash considerations.
+On 17 December, Miličić said that he planned to leave the NBA and return to playing basketball in Europe the following season.
+In the eight games he played for the Knicks, Miličić averaged 2.0 points, 2.3 rebounds, and 0.5 assists.